django-hurricane/django-hurricane/docs/usage.rst

 robust, scalable and secure applications with Django by leveraging the existing expertise of our favorite framework is the main goal of this initiative.

-Using Tornado-powered application server gives several advantages compared to the standard Django application server.
+Using a Tornado-powered application server gives several advantages compared to the standard Django application server.
-It is single-threaded and at the same time non-blocking and includes a builtin IO Loop from `asyncio <https://docs.python.org/3/library/asyncio.html>`_ library.
+It is a single-threaded and at the same time a non-blocking server, that includes a builtin IO Loop from `asyncio <https://docs.python.org/3/library/asyncio.html>`_ library.
 Django application server is blocked while waiting for the client.
-On the other hand Tornado application server can handle processes asynchronously and thus is not blocked while waiting for the client or database.
+On the other hand a Tornado application server can handle processes asynchronously and thus is not blocked while waiting for the client or the database.
 This also gives the possibility to run webhooks and other asynchronous tasks directly in the application server, avoiding the usage of external asynchronous task queues such as Celery.

 Application Server
 ------------------

-**Run the application server**
+Run the application server
+^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to start the Django app run the management command *serve*:
 ::
    python manage.py serve

-It simply starts a Tornado-based application server ready to serve your Django application.
-No need for any other app server.
+This command simply starts a Tornado-based application server ready to serve your Django application.
+There is no need for any other application server.

 Command options for *serve*-command: